jontruong05/cse15l-lab-reports/labreport4.md

 ![Image](gitcommit.png)

-After the message pops up, type in `git push <URL> main`, where URL is the link to your repository.
+After the message pops up, type in `git push <URL> main`, where URL is the link to the GitHub repository.
 In this case, I will use the SSH key that is found here:

 ![Image](ssh.png)